jfelipefg17/ProyectoAnalisisNumerico/DigitalNumbers/pseudocode/pseudocode3methods.md

 - Intermediate matrices of the process

 **BEGIN**
-Check input dimensions: If A is not square (nxn) → Stop, and if b is not compatible with b (nx1) → Stop Check if the det(A) = 0 if it is → Stop
+Check input dimensions: If A is not square (nxn) → Stop, and if b is not compatible with b (nx1) → Stop

+Check if the det(A) = 0 if it is → Stop.

-Chack if the number in the position A(1,1) = 0, if it is → Stop
+Chack if the number in the position A(1,1) = 0, if it is → Stop.

 > Form thw augmented martix Aug = [A|b], then start the process of elimination:
 > For k = 1 to n-1: